ktagilbert/rookie-dev/_posts/2016-1-27-creating-custom-jekyll-homepage.markdown

 ## Step 3: Using liquid tags to include images

 For a while I was cool with just having a post title, link to the post, and an excerpt in this three column layout.
-But, after a while I realized that all that text was boring.
-A simple solution was to include some images.
+But, after a while I realized that all that text was *boring.* A simple solution was to include some images.

 They're a bunch of way to include images for each of your post but I went with what I think is the easiest option. **In the same way that you can include excerpts with liquid tags, you can associate each of your posts with an image.** Just include “image” in your meta info and pair it with a file in your “assets” folder.
-Then, you'll include your liquid tag in the "index.html" file in the root of your site.
+Then, you'll include your liquid tag in the "index.html" file.
 You can see how I've included an image for each of my post in the code snippet above.

 ## Optimize Your photos for the web first